Legal aid is government-funded legal help and advice. It could be:

 We’re concerned that far too many people with mental health problems have been left to handle legal problems without legal advice or help.

-Our new report, An unjust system?, shows that the changes made by the LASPO Act 2012 have disproportionately affected people with mental health problems.
-In fact, it shows that one in two people who lost out on legal aid due to the act had mental health problems.
+Our report - An unjust system? - shows that the changes made by the LASPO Act 2012 have disproportionately affected people with mental health problems.
+It shows that 1 in 2 people who lost out on legal aid due to the act had mental health problems.